The Project & Place

 About L50K

-Lot 50-Kanyanyapilla is a private, bi-cultural, ecological and cultural regeneration project near McLaren Vale, South Australia.
-A reed swamp is being rejuvenated and a grassy woodland re-established at a place that is an ancient Kaurna Meyunna campground.
+L50K is a private, bi-cultural, ecological and cultural regeneration project near McLaren Vale, South Australia.
+A section of the Maslin Creek reed swamp is being regenerated, and a grassy woodland re-established at a place that is an ancient Kaurna Meyunna habitation site (or campground), known as Kanyanyapilla.

-The 16 ha (c.40 acres) parcel of land was acquired by Gavin Malone, artist and cultural geographer, in February 2015.
-When acquired the property was a mix of neglected pasture and waist-high weeds, hiding two areas of sedge along drainage lines, with almost no mid or upper canopy vegetation.
-The topsoil is sandy-loam and overlays a large sand deposit which was proposed to be mined.
-For this reason there had been minimal land management for 30 years.
+In February 2015 Gavin Malone, artist and cultural geographer, acquired the 16 ha (c.40 acres) parcel of land.
+Back then the property was a mix of waist-high weeds and neglected pasture, hiding two areas of sedge along drainage lines, with almost no mid or upper canopy vegetation.
+Geologically the undulating land is an ancient coastal foredune system providing a large sand deposit which was proposed to be mined.
+For this reason, there had been minimal land management for the previous 20 years or more.

-L50K now features three ecosystem types; a remnant reed swamp, remnant sedge lands and the re-generating grassy woodland.
-The gently undulating land slopes down about 22 metres from a sandy hilltop in the north-east, 64 metres above sea level, to the Maslin Creek swamp which forms the southern boundary.
-The swamp area of L50K is about 4 ha (c.10 acres), a small part of the greater 55 ha Maslin Creek swamp.
-The balance of the L50K land, 12 ha (c.30 acres), has been cleared and used for agricultural purposes for possibly 165 years, agriculture likely commencing in the 1850s.
-The majority of this, along with the swamp edge, is being extensively re-vegetated.
+L50K now features four ecosystem types: a remnant reed swamp, remnant sedge lands, the re-generating grassy woodland and pasture hay production.
+The gently undulating land slopes down about 22 metres from a sandy hilltop, 64 metres above sea level, to the Maslin Creek reed swamp.
+The swamp area of L50K is about 4.0 ha (c.10 acres), a small part of the greater 55 ha Maslin Creek reed swamp.
+The balance of the L50K land, 12.0 ha (c.30 acres), had been cleared and used for agricultural purposes for up to 170 years, agriculture likely commencing in the 1850s.
+The majority of this land, along with the swamp edge, is being extensively planted with indigenous species.
 A time-lapse camera, courtesy of Timelapse Adelaide, is recording the progress once a week for ten years.

-The majority of the land is a registered Aboriginal heritage site (SA Aboriginal Heritage Act), likely occupied for several thousand years.
+The land is a registered Aboriginal heritage site (SA Aboriginal Heritage Act), likely occupied for several thousand years.
 For this reason dual naming has been adopted.
-Cultural and archaeological research is ongoing.
+Cultural and archaeological research is ongoing, coupled with scientific research to better understand the deep history of the site.

-A 10 year Regeneration Plan is now six years in and as of 2021 about 6,200 seedlings planted coupled with extensive weed control.
-The Plan adopts a bi-cultural approach, Aboriginal and non-Aboriginal, and recognises the cultural practices and traditions of both cultures.
+A 10 year Regeneration Plan is now nine years in and as of 2024 about 8,000 seedlings planted, coupled with extensive weed control.
+The Plan adopts a bi-cultural approach, Aboriginal and the settler culture, and recognises the cultural practices and traditions of both.
+Carbon sequestration is also very much part of the Plan

-L50K is located on the south-western corner of Pethick and Branson Roads, McLaren Vale, and is bordered on the west by the Victor Harbor Road.
+L50K is located on the corner of Pethick and Branson Roads, McLaren Vale, and is bordered on the west by the Victor Harbor Road.
 It is located in the centre of the Willunga Basin about 40 kilometres south of Adelaide.
-The Willunga Basin, circa 23,500 hectares (235 sq. km) in size, is prime agricultural and viticultural land.
+The Willunga Basin, circa 23,500 hectares (235 sq. km) in size, is prime viticultural and agricultural land.

-The L50K regeneration project turned six, 15 February 2021.
+The L50K regeneration project turned eight, 15 February 2023.
 A quick visual review of the land follows:

 2006 – August, nine years before purchase